Police confirm the discovery of man's body in Southsea

 Breaking

-Police confirm the discovery of body in St Jame's Road in Southsea
+Police confirm the discovery of body in St James's Road in Southsea

 The police have confirmed that they discovered a body of a man in Southsea.